textileio/community/docs/tutorials/hub/web-app.md

 ```

 !!!info
-    In the future we will support email-based identities, allowing you to more easily use the Hub APIs with common email-based user models.
+    Textile is relatively agnostic to identity providers.
+In the future, we will also support email-based identities, allowing you to more easily use the Hub APIs with common email-based user models.
 [Follow progress here](https://github.com/textileio/textile/issues/216).

 ### Creating a credentials & login endpoint